 Its main aspects are:

-Enabling customers to reclaim up to ≈60% of the precious material not deposited on samples/products, already after the cleaning of the dynamic screen.
+-Targets chambers dedicated to multiple materials;-Enabling customers to reclaim up to ≈60% of the precious material not deposited on samples/products, already after the cleaning of the dynamic screen;

 In multi-material chambers, a reduction in flaking phenomena increases the time interval between maintenance procedures.
 The smart shield is installed inside the vacuum chamber of the thin-film deposition facility: given its modularity, it is adaptable to different kinds of vacuum chambers.
 The core components of the system are removable blades, made of vacuum compatible metals, and covered on both sides with the cleaning promoter.
 The evaporated metals are recovered from the blades, instead of condensing on internal static surfaces of the vacuum chamber, where they are hard to remove.
 The multiple rotation stages of the blades permit to differentiate among different materials already during the production process.
 The system can be interfaced with the control electronics of pre-existing equipment in order to fully automatize it.
 When maintenance is performed (coinciding with the end of the blades’ lifetime), the smart shield has been able to collect a uniform layer of at least one target material, deposited on one side of the blades.
 The number of sides used depends upon the number of different valuable materials evaporated in the same chamber.
 On the other side(s), multiple layers of disposable materials may be present.
 Assigning different materials to the different sides of the screen may be also dictated by either lattice mismatch (to prevent flaking), either cross-contamination concerns.
 The target material can be easily recovered by wet-etching the cleaning promoter underneath.
 Compared with other processes, the material obtained after the cleaning of the screen is almost uncontaminated by other materials adopted in the chamber, nor by silicides that intervene in sand/bead blasting processes.